nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 </p>

-Font enthusiasts will also notice that the text font is sans-serif while the math font has serifs -- a no-go in serious typesetting.
+Font enthusiasts will also notice that the text font is sans-serif while the math font has serifs -- a no-go in serious typesetting, but forgivable on the web.

 There's probably not too much you can do here.
 Matching text and math fonts is a whole branch of science, see, e.g.,